 Mardy Fish leads American Century celebrity tournament

 STATELINE, Nev.
-(AP) -- Former tennis player Mardy Fish birdied the final five holes Saturday to take a three-point lead over former Buffalo defensive tackle Kyle Williams in the American Century Championship.
+(AP) -- Former tennis player Mardy Fish birdied the final five holes in a record-breaking round Saturday to take a three-point lead over former Buffalo defensive tackle Kyle Williams in the American Century Championship.

 The celebrity tournament is being played without fans at Edgewood Tahoe Golf Course because of the coronavirus pandemic.
 The $600,000 purse and additional money are being donated to organizations supporting COVID-19 relief efforts, the Equal Justice Initiative and Lake Tahoe regional non-profits.

-Fish had a 37-point round under the modified Stableford scoring system.
-He opened with a bogey, then made 10 birdies in a 9-under 63 to push his two-day points total to 55.
+Fish had an event-record 37-point round under the modified Stableford scoring system.
+He opened with a bogey, then made 10 birdies in a course-record 9-under 63 to push his two-day points total to 55.

+''It was a dream day, for sure,'' said the 38-year-old Fish, a six-time winner on the ATP Tour and the current U.S. Davis Cup captain.

 The nearly 300-pound Williams is trying to become the first lineman to win the event.
 He had a 27-point day, making an eagle, five birdies and six bogeys in a 71.